Intellectual Property

 Products can be closed.

-The key to Trikka is open parts.
-Anyone can use and make them for any purpose without conditions or restrictions.
-This includes commercial use.
+→ The key to Ikego is Open Parts.
+Anyone can use, make and sell them for any purpose without conditions or restrictions.

 But how can this work commercially?
-Fortunately, Trikka is not the first project to do this.
-You probably know LEGO® bricks.
-Did you know that they are open?
+Aren’t monopolies essential for functioning businesses?
+Fortunately, Ikego is not the first project to do this.
+Did you know that LEGO® bricks are open?
 They are!
 Their patents expired a long time ago.
-Anyone can make and sell these bricks, and lots of cool companies do.
+Today many cool companies produce and sell the very same bricks.
 But LEGO is still the most valuable toy company in the world, and it is growing very fast.
 Why?
-Because individual sets built from open multipurpose bricks can still be closed.
+Because individual sets built from open bricks can still be closed and exclusive.

 .

 Fully open bricks.
 Their original patents published 1961 have expired.
-Anyone can make them freely for business purposes.
+Anyone can make and sell them.
 And many do.

-PRODUCTS: Sets built with them are closed ↓
+Models built with them can be closed ↓

-Copyright: The box art, product shots, instructions and product descriptions are protected by copyright.
-You can sell all the bricks to make a model from LEGO.
-But you can’t use LEGOs marketing pictures for it.
+Copyright: protects “works of art”.
+The box art, product shots, instructions and product descriptions are protected by copyright.
+You can sell all the bricks of an existing LEGO model.
+But you can’t use LEGOs marketing material for it.

-Patents or Utility Models: If the model would do something new in terms of functionality – for example fly or generate electricity – this could be protected with a patent or utility model.
-This doesn’t make much sense for LEGO bricks but could make sense for products using Trikka parts when they introduce new functionalities.
+Patents and Utility Models: Protect how something works – how it functions.
+If the model would do something new – for example generate electricity in a new way – this could be protected with a patent or utility model.
+This doesn’t make much sense for LEGO bricks but could make sense for products using Ikego parts when they introduce new functionalities or innovative ways to solve everyday problems.

 .